nisha25mei10117-dotcom/Digital-Literacy---Case-Study/README.md

 Created profiles on platforms like GitHub, LinkedIn, and Kaggle.

 # Task 3: Platform Practice
-Solved a problem on HackerRank and created a Google Form.
+Solved a problem on HackerRank and created a Google Form Link (https://forms.gle/UHoGWduswZZj13Xa9)

 # Task 4: Communication
 Prepared professional emails and a social media safety checklist.